Juanpalai/Book-Towers/README.md

 ## Contributing

 We welcome contributions to make Book-Towers even more engaging and polished.
-If you have ideas, bug fixes, or new features to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you have ideas, bug fixes, or new features to contribute.

 ## Issues

-If you encounter any issues while playing or developing Book-Towers, please report them on our [issue tracker](https://github.com/your-username/Book-Towers/issues).
+If you encounter any issues while playing or developing Book-Towers, please report them on our [issue tracker](https://github.com/Juanpalai/Book-Towers/issues).

 ## License